andyl/uber_gen/notes/design.md

 - [ ] Does this work with Sockets / GenStage / Broadway?

+- [ ] What are the use-cases for Transformations?
+- [ ] What are the atomic Transformation operations?
+- [ ] How to capture Transformation history?
+- [ ] How to version an Atree?

+- [ ] What is the best term for MultiParent trees? (polytrees?)
+- [ ] What are the use-cases for polytrees (monitoring, alerting)
+- [ ] What are the outside systems could reference an Atree? (bidding)

 ### Futures

 - [ ] WebUI: Design WebUI